LBALab/lba1-classic-community/SOURCES/Assets/Text/README.md

 <br/>

-If you're using a spreadsheet editor, you can add a paragraph by editing the column itself.
+If you're using a spreadsheet editor, you can add a paragraph by editing the column field itself.
 This is usually accomplished by entering a combination of keys, such as ALT+ENTER or CTRL+ENTER.

 In raw text format, paragraphs should look like the following: